chrismear/github-issues-widget/README.md

 Open demo.html for a demo.

 Hastily written for One Click Orgs by Chris Mear.
-See LICENSE for the license.